monguri/UE4ProceduralSkeletalMeshDemo/README.md

 The material M_Slime is based on the material in https://github.com/DarknessFX/UE4Metaballs.
 The liscence of the material is following that repogitry.
 Read the README in that repogitry if you want to use the material for any reason.

+This repositry includes the assets and source code files of Third Person template of UE4.
+They are under the license which Epic Games Inc determined.

+The assets and source code files which is originaly made on this project is under MIT license.